Girl with Chrysanthemums

 Girl with Chrysanthemums (Polish: Dziewczynka z chryzantemami) is an 1894 oil painting by the Polish post-impressionist painter Olga Boznańska (1865–1940).
 It resides in the Gallery of Polish 19th-Century Art at the National Museum in Kraków, Poland.

 Description

 The painting depicts a young girl standing alone and holding a bunch of white chrysanthemums in her hands.
 The girls' pale, thoughtful face has an anxious and solemn expression.
-She has loose bright-red hair, small red lips and slightly glittery black eyes.
+She has loose bright-red hair, small red lips and slightly glittery, big, black eyes.
 She wears a simple blue and grey dress.
-The girl's figure casts a clearly visible shadow on the wall behind her.
+The girl's figure casts a clearly visible shadow to her right on the wall behind her.
 The painting lacks sharp lines and contours and the figure of the girl as well as the background consists of multiple spots of colour.